Dr. Terror's House of Horrors (1965)

 Milton Subotsky also worked as the screenwriter on several of the films, including Dr. Terror's House of Horrors, with this film's individual stories being derived from half hour scripts for an aborted series that he had worked on in the late 1940s.

 Dr. Terror's House of Horrors was directed by Freddie Francis, a noted cinematographer who won two Academy Awards, for the D. H. Lawrence adaptation Sons and Lovers (1960) and the American Civil War drama Glory (1989).
-His directorial career was generally less distinguished and mostly confined to horror films, including work at both Amicus and their more famous rivals Hammer.
+His directorial career was generally less distinguished and mostly confined to horror films, including work at both Amicus and their more famous rivals Hammer

-The film was made at Shepperton Studios in London and produced by both Milton Subotsky and Max J. Rosenberg.
+The film was made at Shepperton Studios in London and produced by both Milton Subotsky and Max Rosenberg.
 It was made on a fairly tight budget of around £100,000 and was picked up for distribution in the United States by Paramount Pictures.

 Like some contemporaries, including the "spaghetti" western A Fistful of Dollars (1964) and spy thriller The Ipcress File (1965), Dr. Terror's House of Horrors was filmed in the budget widescreen format Techniscope.
 Widescreen is an unusual choice for a mostly studio-bound production relying on chills and atmosphere, particularly one based around the confined setting of a railway train compartment, but director Freddie Francis works reasonably well with it.